carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/README.md

 #### includeProps Range

-Can innclude a range value expressed inside greater than and less than signs.
+Can include a range value expressed inside greater than and less than signs.

 e.g. `["/prop-a$/<-1>", "/prop-b$/<1 -2>"]`